Just Leader Fellowship are now closed

 Fellows are expected to:

-- Have the space and desire to relationship-build with a small national organization
+- Have the space and desire to relationship-build with a small, national food cooperative organization

-- Participate in 2 web meetings per month
+- Participate in 2 virtual sessions per month

 - Complete:

-- 1 blog post/ final report detailing the experience
+- 1 final report detailing your fellowship experience and project outcomes

 - Serve as a thought partner and spokesperson for CoFED

-- Be in open and consistent communication with the CoFED staff
+- Be in open and consistent communication with the CoFED Education Director & Program Coordinator

 - Model and uphold our core values